Kids Camp

 Salvation Army Wonderland Camp & Conference Center - Salem, WI

-C.O.P.S.
 Kids Camp is planned for surviving children (6-14 years of age) and their parent or legal guardian of law enforcement officers who died in the line of duty, as determined by C.O.P.S. criteria.
-Children MUST be accompanied by a parent or legal guardian to attend.
+Children MUST be accompanied by a parent, legal guardian, or authorized chaperone (with written consent) to attend.

 What to Expect

 Child campers will engage in age-appropriate grief counseling sessions tailored to their unique needs, guided by licensed mental health professionals who will equip them with valuable tools for navigating their emotions at home.
-Adult campers join their group counseling sessions designed to equip them with tools to support themselves and their children.
+Adult campers are required to attend their group counseling sessions designed to equip them with tools to support themselves and their children.

 Child campers will be grouped in cabins based on their age, with each cabin having a mentor(s) who is either a law enforcement officer or an adult child survivor.
 Adult campers will stay in nearby cabins, just a short walk from the children's cabins.
 Campers will also have the chance to sign up for exciting activities, all within a structured setting that promotes relationship building.
 By the end of the week, we aspire for every camper to walk away with a deeper sense of personal growth and a network of peers who truly understand their journey.
 For a detailed schedule of events, please